 What kind of dog should wear a no-pull harness?

 I do not believe they are the best tool for a dog that is 100+ pounds, depending on your own strength and size.
 But it all just depends.

-An anti-pull harness also works well for medium and small dogs, and even toy breeds, especially if you’re concerned about a smaller dog slipping out of a regular collar or being injured by a choke/slip collar.
+An anti pull harness also works well for medium and small dogs, and even toy breeds, especially if you’re concerned about a smaller dog slipping out of a regular collar or being injured by a choke/slip collar.

 A dog shouldn’t be injured if a collar is used correctly, but I realize this is a real concern people have with smaller dogs.